1. Home

 Changes on My Accounts page

-This shows the order number has changed to #1SCR2018-12-19 because custom suffix – SCR and date suffix – Y-m-d were added.
+This shows the order number has changed to #1SCR2018-12-19 because the custom suffix – SCR and date suffix – Y-m-d were added.

 Email Confirmation